hpc-carpentry/hpc-carpentry.github.io/_posts/2019/05/2019-05-16-equity-inclusion-accessibility-roadmap.md

 title: "Diversity is our Goal.
 Equity, Inclusion, and Accessibility is how we get there."
 date: 2019-05-16
 time: "11:00:00"
-tags: ["Equity", "Inclusion", "Accessibility", "Community"]
+tags: ["Equity", "Inclusion", "Accessibility", "Community", "Roadmap"]
 ---

 # Community Discussion: Equity, Inclusion, and Accessibility Roadmap